Totsukawaii/writeup-on-scorm-cheat/README.md

 SCORM packages - they are simply the worst things ever right? ...Can't I just cheat on this?
 Yes, and it's super easy.

 This writeup is designed as a follow-along beginner tutorial.
-You only need bare minimum or no programming knowledge to follow along with this tutorial, I myself had not even seen Javascript until the day I started trying to make this cheat.
+You only need bare minimum or no programming knowledge to follow along with the first part of this tutorial, I myself had not even seen Javascript until the day I started trying to make this cheat.
 I would be describing my entire process of discovering and making the scorm cheat so feel free to skip over the boring parts.

 Well it first started when my teacher said he was gonna start grading the scorm packages.
 Well you know SCORM packages aren't really well regulated...
 They have unlimited time limits and friends can share the answers among themselves so I was not really happy about it.
 Then I got really unhappy when I failed the quiz after three attempts on the open ended question.
 The worst part is I could not even view the correct answers for the scorm quiz afterwards.
 That's when I came to a realization: why not just make the scorm reveal the answers to me?
 I searched google for 'scorm cheat hack' but although there were many people saying it how easy it was to cheat on scorm packages, there were no resources teaching you how to do it.
 So what did I do then?
 Well obviously I started out right clicking the page and clicking 'inspect element'.

-## Cheating with Chrome Developer Tools
+## Part 1.
+Cheating with Chrome Developer Tools

 If you were ever in the computer lab in primary school, changing the page source of wikipedia with 'inspect element' and then trolling your friend with the edited page would the funniest thing.
 Well, inspect element is part of Chrome Developer Tools which is the core of this writeup - the debugger and all it's features are simply irreplacable.